 letters and they will be able to read.
 Once they are able to read their

 self-esteem will rise and they will stop misbehaving.
 They will want to please

 the teacher and do their homework.
 Read my post on self-esteem and its importance here.

 It is a chain reaction.
 Teach kids the correct pronunciation of consonants so that they are not confused and disengage from learning to read.
 They will read well and won’t disrupt the class with misbehavior.
 Teachers will not be stressed and would enjoy teaching.

-There will be no kid in grade 2 and higher who are unable to read.
+There will be no kids in grades 2 and higher who are unable to read.